Wh3g/Wh3g/README.md

 _eCRM Apprentice_

 - Worked in the eCRM team, primarily focussed on email marketing, running numerous successful email campaigns including the monthly newsletter, which on its own was sent to over 800k recipients per month.
 This required high attention to detail and involved coordinating with multiple other teams to get email campaigns ready to send on time.

-**Thomas's Battersea** (April 2018 to July 2018)
-_Gap Year Teaching Assistant_

-- On hand to support wherever needed, both in classroom and on the sports field, as well with more admin based tasks, such as working in the admissions department.
-Responsible for organising of teams, supervising activities, pastoral care.

 ## Skills